gabebw/quest/README.txt

 Quest implements a simple DSL (domain-specific language) on top of MySQL.
 It can connect to any MySQL database.
 It can be used at the command line, which provides a simple REPL, or through an HTML GUI.
+For a guide, type "help" at the prompt or in the GUI.

 Configuration
 -------------